youcan-shop/coding-challenges/Junior Software Engineer - Frontend (VueJS)/README.md

 ## Questions?

-If you have any questions, just be clear and wrap an email to tech-challenge@nextmedia.ma, and we will help you as much as we can.
+If you have any questions, just be clear and wrap an email to tech-challenge@youcan.shop, and we will help you as much as we can.

 ## Links & resources